 The DID specification advises against putting any identifiable data into the DID document.
 This is especially true when the document is stored on an immutable or public-facing registry, like a blockchain, where it cannot be removed.
 An implementation that puts personal data on a blockchain can hardly argue to comply with the "right to be forgotten."
 Even encrypted values should be considered unsafe as they will be exposed at some point with cryptography and computing power advancing over time.
 Therefore, keep private data private.

 A DID document should only contain one or more public keys used for proof-of-possession verifications.
-Services listed in the DID document and Verifiable Credentials are then suitable methods for retrieving descriptive claims about the subject.
+Services listed in the DID document and verifiable credentials (VCs) are then suitable methods for retrieving descriptive claims about the subject.

 Myth: DIDs Are Self-Controlled Identities

 Undoubtedly, that design makes DIDs an enabler for self-controlled identities or what is commonly referred to as self-sovereign identities.
-DIDs lend themselves well to Verifiable Credentials.
-Verifiable Credentials are similar to certificates: They are documents containing an assertion of authority that a key identified via the DID possesses certain attributes.
+DIDs lend themselves well to verifiable credentials.
+Verifiable credentials are similar to certificates: They are documents containing an assertion of authority that a key identified via the DID possesses certain attributes.
 The authority is identified by another DID that is part of the trust structure.
-The holder of a Verifiable Credential can then use the same and present it to various parties using proof-of-holder mechanisms.
+The holder of a verifiable credential can then use the same and present it to various parties using proof-of-holder mechanisms.
 As all keys are identified via DIDs, credentials and their presentations can be verified without contacting an authority, issuer, or any other central system.
 An environment where users can control how they want to be identified (which identifier to use) and what part of their identity to share with whom, is not one solution but the carefully designed orchestration of several building blocks where DIDs form the foundation.

 Truth: DIDs Do Not Solve All Problems